-Remember Jesus Christ, raised from the dead….This is my gospel….
+Remember Jesus Christ, raised from the dead….This is my gospel.

 (2 Timothy 2:8)

 Charles “Chuck” Colson (1931–2012) suggested that Watergate proves Jesus’ miraculous resurrection.
 Colson was the first member of President Richard Nixon’s team to be jailed over the Watergate scandal in the 1970s.
 Colson later became Christ’s follower and his mid-life conversion triggered radical changes in his life and his founding of Prison Fellowship International, now reaching offenders and their families in 117 countries.

 Colson says, “Take it from me, an expert in cover-ups, only Christ’s historic bodily resurrection could’ve convinced the apostles and others to maintain to their deathbeds that Jesus is alive.”
-And 2,000 years later, Christ is still alive, never to die again.
+And 2,000 years later, Christ is still alive in Heaven, never to die again.
 He is still saving, helping, keeping, loving His followers, and returning soon to judge all human beings.
 Only Jesus’ resurrection reality still motivates Christians worldwide to remain faithful in serving Christ our King, despite prison, torture, and death.

 “The evidence for Christ’s resurrection is so strong that nobody would question it except for two things: First, it is a very unusual event.
 And second, if you believe it happened, you have to change the way you live.”
 (Wolfhart Pannenberg)

 Do we understand and rejoice in Christ’s resurrection reality?
 Do we tell this good news to others?
 How else does Jesus’ “Easter Effect” impact our lives?